 Improve Your Pricing Strategy

-On Amazon this demand special focus since competition is high and new products can quickly get the shovel if they do not meet their mark.
+On Amazon, this demands special focus since competition is high and new products can quickly get the shovel if they do not meet their mark.

 To make sure your prices are on point, first explore your target segment, learn about their purchasing power, their preferences, and build a value-based pricing strategy that does not establish conflict with your sales strategy.